claudioc/jingo/README.md

 You can customize jingo in four different ways:

 - add a left sidebar to every page: just add a file named `_sidebar.md` containing the markdown you want to display to the repository.
-You can edit or create the sidebar from jingo itself, visiting `/wiki/_sidebar` (note that the title of the page in this case is useless)
+You can edit or create the sidebar from Jingo itself, visiting `/wiki/_sidebar` (note that the title of the page in this case is useless)
-- add a footer to every page: the page you need to create is "_footer.md" and the same rules for the sidebar apply
+- add a footer to every page: the page you need to create is `_footer.md` and the same rules for the sidebar apply
 - add a custom CSS file, included in every page as the last file.
-The name of the file must be `_style.css` and must reside in the repository.
+The default name of the file is `_style.css` and it must reside in the document directory (but can stay out of the repo).
 It is not possible to edit the file from jingo itself
 - add a custom JavaScript file, included in every page as the last JavaScript file.
-The name of the file must be `_script.js` and must reside in the repository.
+The default name of the file is `_script.js` and it must reside in the document directory (but can stay out of the repo).
 It is not possible to edit the file from jingo itself

+All these names are customizable via the `customizations` option in the config file (see [the reference](#configuration-options-reference)).

-All those files are cached (thus, not re-read for every page load, but kept in memory).
+Once read, all those files are cached (thus, not re-read for every page load, but kept in memory).
 This means that for every modification in _style.css and _script.js you need to restart the server (sorry, working on that).

 This is not true for the footer and the sidebar but ONLY IF you edit those pages from jingo (which in that case will clear the cache by itself).